hp4k1h5/CL_Markets/README.md

 ## INSTALLATION INSTRUCTIONS:
-### Preinstallation ritual procedures for those without node or npm else skip to 1)
+### Preinstallation ritual procedures for those without node or npm, else skip to 1)

 1) Download a recent version of nodeJS (9 or higher is best) and make sure you can run node from anywhere in your file system